CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/l1.task1.21.png)

+   >**Note**: The deployment may take up to 10 minutes, as the AI Search service typically requires more time to provision.

 1. In the resource settings, navigate to **Identity (1)** under the **Settings** section.
 Under **System-assigned**, set the status to **On (2)** and click **Save (3)**.

    ![](./media/l1.task1.23.png)